|

 When I trust in You,

-Lord, I do not need to soothe myself with cigarettes.
+Lord, I do not need to soothe myself with tobacco.
 Through Your grace,

 I am no longer a slave to impulses and addiction. |